ssbsukirat/medicine/Cardinal/CNS/Gait.md

 - "slipping clutch" inability to start gait
 - aka **lower body parkinsons**
 - higher-level motor control disorder, as opposed to an apraxia (but still called **Gait Apraxia**)
-- M/c due to vascular disease - subcortical small-vessel disease in deep white frontal
+- M/c due to vascular disease - subcortical small-vessel disease in deep white frontal matter
+- NPH may have similar gait
+## Cerebellar Gait
+- wide base of support, lateral instability of the trunk, erratic foot placement, and decompensation of balance when attempting to walk on a narrow base